 Like for most of the companies, the history of Kuwait India is divided into Pre-invasion and post-liberation period.
-While many exchange companies that were established around the same time as Kuwait India, such as the Indian Exchange, Kuwait Western Exchange, closed down even before the Iraqi Invasion, a number of exchange companies did not restart their operations in the post-liberation period.
-However, due to the sound business practices, conservative policies and the financial discipline adopted by Kuwait India, the customers’ money was safe despite the Iraqi invasion and the company started its operations with vigour in the post-liberation scenario.
+While many exchange companies were established around the same time as Kuwait India – such as the Indian Exchange, Kuwait Western Exchange, they closed down even before the Iraqi Invasion.
+A number of exchange companies did not restart their operations in the post-liberation period.
+However, due to the sound business practices, conservative policies and the financial discipline adopted by Kuwait India, the customers’ money was safe despite the Iraqi invasion and the company started its operations with vigor in the post-liberation scenario.

 An Aside – Exceptional Showing by the Company